 Still, if all you want is a simple store or portfolio website, it might prove the ideal solution.
 You can start small and decide afterwards whether you need the larger package.

-It's more flexible than Wix when it comes to flexing up these packages, too.
+Pricing-wise, it's similar to Wix.
 You can work with only the basics at £10 per month or go all out by paying for extras, such as extra templates and features.
-The top tier is £30 per month, but on all levels, there are discounts for paying for the year, which Wix doesn't allow.
+The top tier is £30 per month, but on all levels, there are discounts for paying for the year, which Wix doesn't offer.

 Shopify DIY ecommerce